obieh/AWS-S3-MINI-PROJECT/README.md

 ![](./img/Pasted%20image%20(29).png)

-* Got back to the previous window, paste the copied policy and click 'save changes'
+* Got back to the previous window, paste the copied policy and click 'save changes'.

 ![](./img/Pasted%20image%20(29).png)

-* You should see a sucess page 'Successfully edited bucket policy'
+* You should see a sucess page 'Successfully edited bucket policy'.

 ![](./img/Pasted%20image%20(30).png)